Luminiscental/Clear/ClearVM/SPEC.md

     _Parameters_: none

-    _Initial Stack_: `..., upvalue, value`
+    _Initial Stack_: `..., value, upvalue`

     _Final Stack_: `...`

-    Pops a value then an upvalue and sets the upvalues reference to the popped value.
+    Pops an upvalue then another value and sets the upvalue's reference to the popped value.

 - 0x33 (`OP_IS_VAL_TYPE`)